 When I finished the 2015 season preview prediction analysis in April, I promised to come back at the end of the season and find out just how wrong everyone was.
 For those of you who were really, really wrong, time to look away.
 Everyone else can laugh at how bad we still are at trying to predict baseball.

-Presented here is a guide to some of the more memorable segments and episodes of Effectively Wild, the (semi-)daily podcast from Baseball Prospectus.
+Presented here is a guide to some of the more memorable segments and episodes of Effectively Wild, the thrice-weekly podcast from FanGraphs and formerly of Baseball Prospectus.